-Understanding where your charge fits into this system can be intimidating, but is also key to knowing what kind of penalty to expect.
+Understanding where your charge fits into this system can be intimidating but is also key to knowing what kind of penalty to expect.
 We at Gracia & Mintz can help you understand Maryland's drug statutes and navigate your case towards the best possible outcome.
-Call us today!

 Depending on the quantity and classification of the controlled substance someone is caught with, penalties under the law can vary.
 They are, however, serious misdemeanors and call for the council of a drug crimes lawyer.

-Penalties for narcotic possession (except marijuana) in Maryland can include:
+Penalties for narcotics possession (except marijuana) in Maryland can include:

 There have been recent changes to Maryland's drug laws concerning the possession of marijuana.
-As of October 2012, being caught in possession of less than 10 grams of marijuana for a first offense can result in a $100 fine.
+As of October 2012, being caught in possession of fewer than 10 grams of marijuana for a first offense can result in a $100 fine.
 A second offense is punishable by a fine of up to $250.
 A third offense could result in a fine of $500 along with a drug education program and a referral to an assessment for substance abuse.
-More than 10 grams, however, yields harsher penalties of up to 1 years in prison and up to $1,000 in fines.
+Possession of more than 10 grams in Maryland, however, yield harsher penalties of up to 1 year in prison and up to $1,000 in fines.

 In cases in which a person is caught in possession of marijuana that is intended for someone else with a medical condition, that individual needs to be legally designated as a "caregiver" by the patient.
 This circumstance has its own set of requirements, all of which would need to be proven in a court of law.

-You don't have to wait a second longer to understand, prepare for, or fight a drug possession charge.
-Our team is ready to handle your case today.
-Call us now for a free consultation!
+You don't have to wait to understand, prepare for, or fight a drug possession charge.
+Our Prince George's County drug possession attorneys are ready to handle your case today.
+Call us now at (301) 842-8584 for a free consultation!